manfordg/umlinfo2480/README.md

-# umlinfo2480
+# uml2480
-Exercises for INFO 2480 course
+The starter package for UML INFO-2480 as of Jan 2025